nestjs/docs.nestjs.com/content/fundamentals/lifecycle-events.md

 #### Application shutdown

-The `beforeApplicationShutdown()` and `onApplicationShutdown()` hooks are called in the **terminating** phase (in response to system signals such as `SIGTERM`).
-This feature is often used with [Kubernetes](https://kubernetes.io/), [Heroku](https://www.heroku.com/) or similar services.
+The `onModuleDestroy()`, `beforeApplicationShutdown()` and `onApplicationShutdown()` hooks are called in the terminating phase (in response to an explicit call to `app.close()` or upon receipt of system signals such as SIGTERM if opted-in).
+This feature is often used with [Kubernetes](https://kubernetes.io/) to manage containers' lifecycles, by [Heroku](https://www.heroku.com/) for dynos or similar services.

-> warning **warning** Due to inherent platform limitations, NestJS has limited support for application shutdown hooks on Windows.
-You can expect `SIGINT` to work, as well as `SIGBREAK` and to some extent `SIGHUP` - [read more](https://nodejs.org/api/process.html#process_signal_events).
-However `SIGTERM` will never work on Windows because killing a process in the task manager is unconditional, "i.e., there's no way for an application to detect or prevent it".
-Here's some [relevant documentation](http://docs.libuv.org/en/v1.x/signal.html) from libuv to learn more about how `SIGINT`, `SIGBREAK` and others are handled on Windows.
-Also, see Node.js documentation of [Process Signal Events](https://nodejs.org/api/process.html#process_signal_events)

-To use these hooks you must activate a listener which listens to shutdown signals.
+Disabled by default for performances optimizations, to use these hooks **you must enable them** by calling `enableShutdownHooks()`, which listens to shutdown signals:

 ```typescript
 import { NestFactory } from '@nestjs/core';